pazindorb/dc20rpg/README.md

 - Non attuned/equipped items provide no effects now.
 - Rolling Save or Check from chat message will not prompt if check/save was successful or not.
 - Added Grit Points.
+- Changes to the way damage/healing is being applied from chat message to selected tokens.